 It’s more likely that the crossbreed will be a similar size to a Munchkin, with the shorter legs causing the height to be reduced.

 Expect a Ragdoll Munchkin mixes to likely weigh similar to a regular Munchkin kitty, or maybe slightly more – but they won’t be as large as a purebred Ragdoll.

 What Is the Temperament of Ragdoll Munchkin Cats?

-With Ragdolls and Munchkins already having a similar temperament, you can expect their offspring to be equally lovable and playful.
-They will normally be quite cuddly and inquisitive but can either be a little more energetic or more reserved, depending on the nature of their parents.
+With Ragdolls cats and Munchkins cats already having a similar temperament, you can expect their offspring to be equally lovable and playful.
+They will normally be quite cuddly and inquisitive kittens but can either be a little more energetic or more reserved kitty, depending on the nature of their parents.

-Some of the potential common health issues that a Ragdoll Munchkin cat could face include:
+Some of the potential common health issues that these cats could face include: